opencrypto-io/dapp.js/README.md

 # dapp.js

+**EXPERIMENTAL VERSION - Don't use on production**

-*dapp.js* is a JavaScript library that provides a single, common abstraction interface of smart-contracts.
+**dapp.js** is a JavaScript library that provides a single, common abstraction interface of smart-contracts.
 Library makes easy to build applications on top of Ethereum blockchain.

 ## Usage